kevcunnane/sqlops-debug/README.md

-# SQL Operations Studio Debug
+# Azure Data Studio Debug

-This extension forms the [SQL Operations Studio](https://docs.microsoft.com/en-us/sql/sql-operations-studio) extension debugging experience.
+This extension forms the [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio) extension debugging experience.

 # Release Notes

+## 1.2
+Renamed the extension to Azure Data Studio Debug, matching the rename of Azure Data Studio (previously known as SQL Operations Studio).

 ## 1.0.2
 Fixed issue where use of the `sqlops` default runtimeExecutable target didn't work as expected.
 Testing of this has been verified on macOS and Windows, but not Linux.